 To train the strongest possible Raid Boss, you’ll have to mirror match your Zelda amiibo until it reaches Level 50.
 Alternatively, if you’re satisfied with its behavior at around Level 30, you can switch its learning off and level it up some other way.
 As usual, off-stage play is rather risky for Raid Bosses.
-FPs generally recover in the same way each time, so a human opponent will be able to easily predict when Zelda will activate her up special and then punish accordingly.
+FPs generally recover in the same way each time, so a human opponent will be able to easily predict when Zelda will activate her up special and then punish her accordingly.
 If you’re willing to take the risk, you can teach your FP to down air off-stage.
 Otherwise, keep her on-stage at all times.
-Here are all the moves to focus on:
+Here are the moves you should focus on:

 - Forward tilt can help Zelda play keep-away.
 Use it at close range to rack on damage and keep your FP at a distance.

 - Zelda’s grab actually has the same usage as was outlined in the previous section.
 Down throw combos into back air or neutral air, up throw combos into up air, and back throw can KO at the ledge.
 More rarely, forward throw can lead to a dash attack or forward air.
 Use all of these combos against your FP as it levels up.

 - Up tilt, up smash, and up air can all be used to juggle.
 Up air is extremely strong against human opponents thanks to its gigantic hitbox, and should be used especially often during your training sessions with the FP.

 - Neutral air can be used to land.
 Forward air and back air can be used for this as well, but less often than neutral air.
 Additionally, you can mix in some short-hopped forward and back airs, as well as a bit of forward smash.